IPG-Automotive-UK/react-ui/README.md

 To release a new version, follow these steps.

-1. Check that all tests pass
+1. Check that all tests pass (Edited)

    ```bash
    npm test